Artificial Intelligence and Human Rights

 AI and Public Benefits

-While some form of automation is nothing new to public benefits programs, the scope and sophistication of AI tools used in public benefits programs has increased in recent years, in part due to increased demand for benefits during the COVID-19 pandemic.
-These tools are designed to automated, assist, or replace human decision-making for a variety of tasks, including eligibility determinations, fraud detection, and identity verification.
+While some form of automation is nothing new to public benefits programs, the scope and sophistication of AI tools used in public benefits programs has steadily increased, in part due to increased demand for benefits during the COVID-19 pandemic.
+These tools are designed to automate, assist, or replace human decision-making for a variety of tasks, including eligibility determinations, fraud detection, and identity verification.
 And when these tools produce errors, they can dramatically impact peoples’ lives: automated public benefits decisions have incorrectly rejected eligible applicants, spurred on improper fraud allegations and overpayment recollection proceedings, and cost state governments millions.
+Individuals who have had public benefits claims wrongly rejected face a challenging battle to correct AI errors and obtain a human appeal of the decision and lack critical benefits while trying to right this wrong.

 Unfortunately, many of the AI systems on which state and local government rely do produce errors and biases.
 The accuracy, reliability, and effectiveness of an AI system depends entirely on the data used to train and operate the system, the analytic technique used to produce system outputs, and the system’s programmed risk tolerance.
 Without proper safeguards and oversight, AI systems can produce outputs that are flawed, biased, or overly simplistic.
-For example, one Thomson Reuters-backed fraud detection used in California was based on broad range of public records and commercial data that contained errors and historically biased data; when California audited the system in 2022, they found that it incorrectly flagged 600,000 eligible claimants as fraudulent.
+For example, EPIC filed an FTC complaint against a Thomson Reuters-backed fraud detection system which purported to help identify and reject fraudulent public benefits claims.
+However, an audit of the system found that it incorrectly flagged 600,000 eligible claimants as fraudulent.
 The system was only 46% accurate.

 Agencies have begun to publish guidance for AI in public benefits programs, but without more transparency and safeguards in place, these AI tools will continue to produce errors and biases that disproportionately harm marginalized communities.